sandstorm-io/sandstorm/docs/vagrant-spk/customizing.md

 # Customizing and understanding vagrant-spk

+## Overview of vagrant-spk

+The goal of `vagrant-spk` is to be an easy-to-install tool that runs on Windows, Mac, and Linux that lets people create Sandstorm packages without mucking with their main operating system.
+It works properly on Mac, GNU/Linux, and Windows systems.

 ## What the files are for
 `vagrant-spk` will create a `.sandstorm/` folder in your repo and set up some files with some defaults for your app stack.
 You will likely need to modify